BravoHoseok/Lee-s-Tech-Blog/docs/Cybersecurity/6_AdvancedEncryptionStandard.md

     <img src="../../../asset/images/AESMATRIX.JPG" width="300"/>
     <br><b>[Pic.2] AES128 Matrix Notation</b></p>

-   * Note that, Notice that the first four bytes of a 128-bit input block occupy the first column in the 4 × 4 array of bytes.
+   * Note that the first four bytes of a 128-bit input block occupy the first column in the 4 × 4 array of bytes.
 The next four bytes occupy the second column, and so on.

    {: .highlight }
    > The 4 × 4 array of bytes shown above is referred to as <b><span style="color:Greenyellow"> the state array in AES!!</span></b>